 - For the most up-to-date information on COVID-19, visit the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) websites.

 The U.S. Attorney’s Office for the Southern District of West Virginia is committed to pursuing justice on behalf of anyone affected by a COVID-19 fraud scheme.
 Due to the gravity of the situation, U.S. Attorney Mike Stuart will be overseeing and directing all aspects of the District’s response and has designated Assistant United States Attorney John Frail as Coronavirus Fraud Coordinator.
 In partnership with experienced fraud investigators from the FBI and the West Virginia State Police, all credible leads of fraud associated with COVID-19, regardless of loss amount, focusing on schemes to exploit vulnerable populations, including the elderly and concerned citizens, will be reviewed and investigated.

-If you believe you have been the victim of a COVID-19 fraud scheme or want to report suspicious activity, you can contact the National Center for Disaster Fraud (NCDF) by calling the NCDF Hotline at 1-866-720-5721 or sending an email to email@example.com.
+If you believe you have been the victim of a COVID-19 fraud scheme or want to report suspicious activity, you can use the National Center for Disaster Fraud (NCDF) online portal at https://www.justice.gov/disaster-fraud/webform/ncdf-disaster-complaint-form or call the NCDF Hotline at 1-866-720-5721.
 You can also contact SDWV's COVID-19 Fraud Coordinator, Assistant U.S. Attorney John Frail, at firstname.lastname@example.org or 304-345-2200.